loveencounterflow/find-in-apt-history/README.md

 which tells you that Firefox v71.0 was first installed in mid-December 2019 and last upgraded to v82.0 almost exactly one year later.

+# Thanks

+thx to https://www.linuxuprising.com/2019/01/how-to-show-history-of-installed.html for the original idea.

 # To do